TezBaydu/Milestone-Project-2-Holiday/README.md

 ### Deploying via GitHub Pages

-1. Log into GitHub and look for [https://github.com/TO BE UPDATED] or create an account.
+1. Log into GitHub and look for [https://github.com/TezBaydu/Milestone-Project-2-Holiday] or create an account.
-2. Click on settings and ensure repository name is selected to TO BE UPDATED.
+2. Click on settings and ensure repository name is selected to Milestone-Project-2-Holiday.
-3. Scroll down to GitHub Pages section and ensure Branch is 'Master' and folder is 'root'.
+3. Select 'Pages' in menu section and ensure Branch is 'Master' and folder is 'root'.
 4. Click save and wait for site to be published.
 5. Click link in GitHub Pages section to view published site.